planetteamspeak/ts3phpframework/README.md

 ### Tests

-To run all tests use `php vendor/bin/phpunit`.
+To run all tests use `composer run tests`.

 ### Useful Links